 15. 43% Say flexibility is the Biggest Benefit

 A flexible schedule is the most valued benefit of remote work.
 43% of remote workers told Buffer they consider flexible schedules the biggest benefit.
-Also were popular were spending time with the family (15%), the opportunity to travel (12%), and the work environment (11%).
+Also popular were spending time with the family (15%), the opportunity to travel (12%), and the work environment (11%).

 Remote workers do not dislike the office and coworkers as much as they commonly believe.
 Buffer’s State of Remote Work 2018 survey found only 4% of respondents cited avoiding office politics as a reason for telecommuting.